srobo/docs/kit/wifi.md

 ### Setting up the Robot's Environment

-The toolbar present at the top of the page, or bottom of the page on mobile; allows you to change the robot's starting zone and mode.
+The toolbar present at the top of the page, or bottom of the page on mobile, allows you to change the robot's starting zone and mode.
 Changing the starting zone allows you to test how your robot handles being started in a different zone.

+The wifi interface will only be fully accessible when your robot is started in dev mode and will be restricted in competition mode.

 Changing to competition mode causes the development markers to be unreadable, and instead reads the competition markers, which are different.
 Therefore, you